Tai Chi Does Not Heal

 - Yes, you can improve your mental health through mindfulness movements, deep breathing and body awareness.

-In some cases, you may not recover from an injury or illness due to X, Y or Z, however by practising the mindful movement arts, you will be able to cope better and you will be putting your mind, body and spirit into the position to improve your quality of life: posture and alignment in movement and stillness, fascia elasticity, muscular strength as a unit, physical symmetry, body awareness and sensitivity, organ function, oxygen intake, central nervous system balancing, circulation, hormones, digestion, lymph and cardiovascular system and so on.
+In some cases, you may not recover from an injury or illness due to X, Y or Z. However by practising the mindful movement arts, you will be able to cope and manage better, and you will also be putting your mind, body and spirit into the best position to improve your quality of life.
+Consider how improving your posture and alignment, fascia elasticity, muscular strength, physical symmetry, body awareness, organ function, oxygen intake, central nervous system balance, hormone balance, digestion, lymph and blood flow, will make you feel.
+All of these are proactive ways to manage your quality of life on a day to day basis.

 Adding context to this topic, on a foundation level the meaning of the name “Qigong” is: